Handy tips for your next moveDecember 15, 2016

 - Spread the move out over a few days

 Do yourself a favour and don’t try to cram the entire move into 24 hours.
 It’s tempting to think that you can just load everything into a moving van and unload it at the new house, but it’s never as simple as that and inevitably things get lost or broken in the process, not to mention it is physically and mentally exhausting.
-For a successful, stress free move, plan to spread your move out over a few days.
+For a successful, stress free move, plan to spread your move out over a few days – or even think about hiring some storage for a week or two while you get settled.
 Certain tasks like culling rubbish and emptying drawers can be done ahead of time, as can some early packing of things you don’t use often.
 Moving over a few days also allows some extra time to ensure the new property is vacated properly and cleaned before you have to move everything in.

 - Have utilities connected at the new house prior to the move